10 Signs You Need to Call a Rat Exterminator for a Rat Infestation in Your Home

 Rats urinate everywhere.
 You may notice discolorations on certain fabrics or in areas on the wall where rats scurried over.
 Those areas will also smell like urine.

 Rat infestations can cause serious damage to your home and to the health of your family.
-Look for these 10 signs to determine if you need to call exterminator companies to get rid of your rat infestation.
+Look for these 10 signs to determine if you need to call a rat exterminator to get rid of your rat infestation.